Streaming Flow Policy: Simplifying diffusion/flow-matching policies by treating action trajectories as flow trajectories: Experiments

 In \cref{table:results-pusht}, we report results on the Push-T environment: a simulated 2D planar pushing task where the robot state is the 2-D position of the cylindrical pusher in global coordinates, and actions are 2-D setpoints tracked by a PD controller.
 Push-T contains 200 training demonstrations and 50 evaluation episodes.
 We perform experiments in two settings: when simulator state is used as observations, and when images are used as observations. ``Action imitation'' is the standard practice of imitating action sequences provided in the benchmark training set.
 We also perform experiments with ``state imitation'' (see \cref{sec:learning-marginal-velocity-fields}), where we directly imitate the measured 2D positions of the robot.
 Here, we use the known ground-truth robot position at the beginning of each action chunk to as a starting point for velocity field integration.
 In \cref{table:results-robomimic}, we report results on the RoboMimic environment, specifically the ``lift'' and ``can'' tasks, with state inputs.
 Both tasks involve predicting sequences of 6-DOF end-effector poses with respect to a global frame that are tracked by a PD controller.
 Each task contains 300 training demonstrations, and 50 evaluation episodes.
 The tasks involve picking objects and placing them at specific locations, including picking a square nut and placing it on a rod.

-The neural networks for streaming flow policy $v_\theta: \A \times [0, 1] \times \H \rightarrow \TA$ is structurally similar to diffusion$/$flow policies (\eg ${\epsilon}_\weights: \A^T \times [0, 1] \times \H \rightarrow \A^T$) with the only change being the input and output spaces (action space $\A$ vs trajectory space $\A^T$).
+The neural network for streaming flow policy $v_\theta: \A \times [0, 1] \times \H \to \TA$ is structurally similar to diffusion$/$flow policies (\eg ${\epsilon}_\weights: \A^T \times [0, 1] \times \H \to \A^T$) with the only change being the input and output spaces (action space $\A$ vs. action-trajectory space $\A^T$).
 Therefore, we are able to re-use existing diffusion$/$flow policy architectures~\cite{chi2023diffusion} by changing the input and output dimension of the network and replacing 1-D temporal convolution/attention layers over action sequences~\cite{janner22aplanning,chi2023diffusion} with a fully connected layer.
 Furthermore, due to the reduced dimensionality of the flow sampling space, we found that streaming flow policy is faster to train and has a smaller GPU memory footprint compared to diffusion$/$flow policies.